sivasubramanian8055/loan-management-system-Rest-api-/README.md

   > User<br/>
     Has details about the user such as name, email, password and his loan details<br/>
    >Loan<br/>
-    Has details of principle, interest rate, months to repay, emi, status and history of edited loans
+    Has details of principle, interest rate, months to repay, emi, status and history of edited loans<br/>

     **key features**